zeeshanali/Online-Help/docs/Manage_maintain_HA_lustre_fs_5_0.md

 1. For the desired server, at the **Actions** drop-down menu at the right, click the desired command.
 1. After clicking on a command, a *Commands* window pops up to reveal the jobs that are run to perform this command, and the command Status shows pending.
 When each job completes, the command Status then shows *Succeeded*.

-<a id="5.11"></a>
+<a href="#5.0">Top of page</a>

-## Reconfiguring Corosync and Pacemaker for a server
+## <a id="5.11"></a>Reconfiguring Corosync and Pacemaker for a server

 Pacemaker and Corosync configuration is required for each server if you are creating or expanding a high-availability file system.
 Intel® Manager for Lustre* software automatically configures Corosync and Pacemaker for each managed HA server that you add, so that manual configuration of Pacemaker and Corosync should not normally be required.
-See <a href="Creating_new_lustre_fs_3_0.md/#3.4">Add one or more HA servers</a>.
+See [Add one or more HA servers](Creating_new_lustre_fs_3_0.md/#3.4).

 An administrator may need to reset or configure Pacemaker or Corosync when performing maintenance on a server, altering the server's configuration, or troubleshooting problems with those services.
-See <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">Pacemaker configuration</a> and <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">Corosync configuration</a> for more information.
+See [Pacemaker configuration](Graphical_User_Interface_9_0.md/#9.3.1.1) and [Corosync configuration](Graphical_User_Interface_9_0.md/#9.3.1.1) for more information.

-<a id="5.12"></a>
+<a href="#5.0">Top of page</a>

-## Reconfiguring NIDs for a server
+## <a id="5.12"></a>Reconfiguring NIDs for a server

 Intel® Manager for Lustre* software automatically configures NIDs for each managed server that you add, so that manual NID configuration should not normally be required.
 However, an administrator may need to reconfigure NIDs for a server when performing maintenance on a server, altering the server's configuration, or troubleshooting problems network interfaces.
-See <a href="Graphical_User_Interface_9_0.md/#9.3.1.1">NID Configuration</a>.
+See [NID Configuration](Graphical_User_Interface_9_0.md/#9.3.1.1).

-<a id="5.13"></a>
+<a href="#5.0">Top of page</a>

-## Decommission a server for an MGT, MDT, or OST
+## <a id="5.13"></a>Decommission a server for an MGT, MDT, or OST

 **Caution:** When a server for an MGT, MDT or OST, is removed (decommissioned), any file systems or targets that rely on this server will also be removed.